 Modern lifestyle and global mobility have prompted a significant increase in international marriages.
 When such relationships fail, problems can arise that require special attention and expertise.
 If for example, one spouse threatens to take the couple’s children to a foreign country or if marital assets exist abroad, a family matter can quickly become an international proceeding.
 Especially when the well-fare of your children is at risk, time is of the essence.

 “International family cases require specific expertise and a sophisticated strategy that is based on an understanding of different cultures, languages, and legal systems.
-The Oberheiden Law Group has that experience and a track record of successfully serving our clients during difficult times.
+Oberheiden, P.C. has that experience and a track record of successfully serving our clients during difficult times.
 Call me.
 I am prepared to help.”

 Dr. Nick Oberheiden

 There are numerous factors that can turn a divorce or a custody dispute “international.”
 The most common scenario is that partners with different nationalities or with different geographical preferences cannot agree on a place to raise their children.
 Alternatively, especially in so-called high-end divorces, assets may be located in different countries.

 Example 1: A man from Italy visits the United States, decides to stay, and then later has a child with a U.S. citizen.
 After some time, the man decides to go back to Italy.
 He wants to take “his” child with him.
 The woman refuses.

 Example 2: A woman from Brazil marries a Brazilian man.
 The couple moves to the United States for work reasons.
 After two years, the woman misses Brazil and wants to move back with “her” two children.
 The man objects.

 Example 3: A wealthy couple lives in Houston, Texas.
 Wife and husband are U.S. citizens.
 The couple has no children.
 However, the man owns an international company with branches in the United States, Canada, and Mexico.
 What is the value of the man’s corporate assets in the foreign countries?